2i2c-org/team-compass/finance/fundraising.md

 We need to update the information in the Google Doc accordingly, but leave it here for now because there is still a lot of useful information in it.

 [Fundraising and philanthropy CRM / pipeline guide](https://docs.google.com/document/d/1QaIlqtQnCdXtshX8pZTP7tquc4MvYLSY6WiBZHqrL_c/edit?usp=sharing).

+For the tactics of requesting support on a specific grant application, LOI, or proposal, see [](#bd:grants).